Academic Integrity: Home

 What is Academic Integrity?

-Academic integrity has multiple definitions, traditionally focusing on negative aspects such as plagiarism and cheating.
-More recent research takes a more holistic and positive view of academic integrity, merging the term with the values of honesty, trust, fairness, respect, and responsibility in learning, teaching, and research.
+Traditionally focused on plagiarism and cheating prevention, the definition of Academic Integrity is evolving.
+More recent research takes a more holistic approach, merging the term with the values of honesty, trust, fairness, respect, and responsibility in learning, teaching, and research.

-In simplest terms, it requires acknowledging the contributions of other people through citing their work.
+In simplest terms, Academic Integrity requires acknowledging the contributions of other people by citing their work in your own.
 Failure to provide such acknowledgment is considered plagiarism.

 How Do You Maintain Academic Integrity?